kasra-sal/Basic_System_Administration_Home_Lab/README.md

 ![1](https://user-images.githubusercontent.com/118489496/227009173-eb12b163-548b-4629-a127-8af5aedea7a1.gif)

 ### Setting Up Network Adapters Within Windows Server
 This is step is crucial so make sure your addressing is correct.
+We will be assigning an address to "vmnet3" adapter on windows server for when we configure RAS and NAT for our AD computers.

 https://user-images.githubusercontent.com/118489496/227038073-ac232c43-c61e-462a-8303-b9a60a84ad9c.mp4